Oliver Maltman

-Oliver Maltman is an English actor notable for his appearances in the TV series Star Stories, The Kevin Bishop Show, No Heroics and Clone.
+Oliver Maltman (born 19 January 1976) is an English actor notable for his appearances in the TV series Star Stories, The Kevin Bishop Show, No Heroics and Clone.
 He has also appeared in Mike Leigh's films Happy-Go-Lucky in 2008, Another Year in 2010, the 2016 BBC Two comedy pilot We the Jury as Lucas, and the 2017 film The Mercy.

 Maltman trained at the Central School of Speech and Drama.